Katsu Curry (カツカレー)

 The first thing you want to do is prepare the seasoning base for the curry by mixing the chicken stock, soy sauce, chunou sauce, honey, and cocoa powder together in a bowl.
 It's okay if some small lumps of cocoa powder remain as they dissolve when you cook the mixture.

 The next thing you need to do is grate the onion, carrot, garlic, and ginger.
 I usually do this straight into a pan using a daikon grater, but you can also use the rasp on a box grater or a food processor.
+Whatever method you use, it's crucial that the aromatics are fully pureed, otherwise your curry sauce will not thicken properly.
+The texture should be like apple sauce.

-Prepare the cutlets by cutting slits into each chop, spacing them 1/4-inch apart.
-Be careful not to cut further than 1/3 of the way through the meat, or it may fall apart in the next step.
+Prepare the cutlets by cutting slits into each chop, spacing them ¼-inch apart.
+Be careful not to cut further than ⅓ of the way through the meat, or it may fall apart in the next step.
 Next, flip the cutlets over and repeat the cuts holding the knife at the same angle on the second side.
-This ensures the slits on either side run perpendicular to each other, so you don’t accidentally cut all the way through the meat.
+This ensures the slits on either side run perpendicular to each other, so you don't accidentally cut all the way through the meat.
 These slits make it easier to pound out the meat; it also cuts any connective tissue, which can cause the cutlet to curl when you fry it.

 Spread a sheet of plastic wrap or parchment paper over the pork and use a meat mallet, rolling pin, or heavy pot to pound it out until it's doubled in size.